dhruva-r/assignment-sorter/README.md

 # cuHacking2019

-This is a file sorting and managing project for cuHacking on 2/16/2019.
+This is a file sorting and managing project for cuHacking.
 This project was created by Dhruva Rajkumar, Kareem El Assad, Isaac Leung, and Mathew Siu.